Daniel3E/Speech-Enhancement-for-Theatre-Stages-Using-Linear-Microphone-Array/README.md

 ### <font size=4> IP core design in PLL and ROM, BRAM</font>

 Xilinx provides IP core to assistant design.

 We use the clocking_wizard IP to generate an exact 12.288MHz clock that is used to synchronize the captured data by I2S.
 In the IP GUI, we only use in1, reset_n and out1.
 This means that the reset should be active low.
 The input clock is 100MHz and the desired output should be set to 12.228MHz.

+ LUTv is a ROM to give the algorithm a fixed picture of the stage.
+It is look-up-table with vectors for each pixel in each correlation line.
+12 bits of position data (6 bit X and 6 bit for Y), 95(128) points per line, 140 lines (17920).
+It's generated using block memory generator IP.
+Set as single port ROM. width: 12 bits, length 17920.
+Load LUTv.coe as inital value.
+Always enabled.

+PictureFrame block: - Picture frame to store image from each cross-correlation.
+32 bit depth of grayscale value, 64 by 128 pixels.
+It's also generated using block memory generator IP.
+Set as simple dual port RAM.
+Read first. width: 32, length 8192. common clock.
+Always enabled

 <br>